govcms-training/content-admin/unit-10-managing-site-navigations-and-breadcrumbs/Exercise-10-1-Add-an-item-to-a-menu.md

-# Exercise 10.1: Add an item to a menu
+# Exercise 10.1: Add an item to a menu from Stucture

 There are two methods you can use to add menu items.
-The exercises below take you through the two methods, using the example of adding a menu item to the _Main navigation_ menu.

-## Method 1 - from Structure

 This method requires privileged site access \(e.g. an Administrator user\).

 1. Hover over _Structure_, then → _Menus_ and click **Main navigation** on the _Admin menu_.